bateller/martinfitzpatrick.name/content/pages/cv.md

 process of data analysis.

 I code happily in Python and with regret in R and MATLAB.
-I'm also familiar with a long list of languages that I have learnt and then subsequently forgotten including C, PHP, Perl [Pascal](), Prolog, Spectrum/[Sam BASIC]() and z80 ASM.
+I'm also familiar with a long list of languages that I have learnt and then subsequently forgotten including C, [Pascal](), Perl, PHP, Prolog, Spectrum/[Sam BASIC]() and z80 ASM.